calhwd15508/EECS-C106B-Final-Project/index.md

 # Introduction

 ## Model-Based Reinforcement Learning
-You can learn all about Model-Based Reinforcement Learning and the rest of my EECS C106B Final Project by looking at thefollowing research paper.
+You can learn all about Model-Based Reinforcement Learning and the rest of my EECS C106B Final Project by looking at the following research paper: [Paper](https://drive.google.com/file/d/1OsScbRs6FRybSrLx8GDY3e5et3INpraQ/view?usp=sharing)

 ## Video
 Below is the video of the neural network training on the Reacher 3D Environment simulated by Mujoco.
 For the results of the training, refer to the research paper above.